-Nolde Forest encompasses more than 665 acres of deciduous woodlands and coniferous plantations.
+The Nolde Forest Environmental Education Center offers environmental education programs.
+The center covers more than 665 acres of beautiful deciduous woodlands and coniferous plantations.
+Operated by the Pennsylvania Department of Conservation and Natural Resources, Bureau of State Parks, it is dedicated to helping people develop a sound environmental ethic.
 A network of trails makes the center’s streams, ponds and diverse habitats accessible to both students and casual visitors.
 Teaching stations offer places for students to work and benches for those who wish to sit and enjoy the sights and sounds associated with the natural world.
 There is a short, accessible trail by the mansion.

 The Nolde mansion houses offices for the center staff.
 When hosiery baron Jacob Nolde acquired this area in the early 1900s, a single white pine grew amid meadow vegetation.
 Inspired by this tree, the German-born Nolde hired an Austrian forester to create a coniferous forest.
 As the plantations grew they formed a “luxury forest,” a source of family pleasure and pride.

 Nolde Forest is in Berks County, Pennsylvania, on PA 625, two miles south of PA 724 or three miles north of PA 568.